demoreno/react-structure/README.md

 ### Prerequisites

-To use this project, you'll need NodeJS.
-Visit http://www.nodejs.org to download and learn more!
+To use this project, you'll need npm.
+Visit https://www.npmjs.com/ to download and learn more!

 ### Installing